How to Increase IPO Allotment Chances?

 #3 Always Bid At the Cut-off Price

-This aspect can be a bit confusing for investors, as they often struggle to differentiate between price bids and cut-off bids.
-When you select a specific price, you indicate to the registrar that you are interested in buying shares at that price.
-On the other hand, a cut-off bid indicates that you are flexible and willing to buy at any price within the price band.
-The cut-off price is determined as the point of maximum demand.
+This aspect can be somewhat confusing for investors, as they often find it challenging to distinguish between price bids and cut-off bids.
+When you choose a specific price, you are signalling to the registrar that you want to purchase shares at that price.
+In contrast, a cut-off bid indicates that you are flexible and willing to buy shares at any price within the specified price band.
+The cut-off price is established as the point of maximum demand.

-For example, in a price band of INR 100-105 per share, bids below INR 105 per share will not be considered for allotment if the cut-off price is set at INR 105 per share.
-Therefore, retail investors should place their bids at either the cut-off or the maximum price to increase their chances of IPO allotment.
+For instance, in a price band of INR 100-105 per share, any bids below INR 105 per share will not be considered for allotment if the cut-off price is set at INR 105.
+As a result, retail investors should place their bids at either the cut-off price or the maximum price to enhance their chances of receiving an IPO allotment.

 #4 Avoid Last-Minute Rush

-Many investors rely on subscription levels in the high-net-worth individual (HNI) and qualified institutional buyer (QIB) categories before placing their bids on the last day.
-While this can provide valuable insight into how the IPO is perceived by these well-informed categories, it can also become a disaster if your bank’s internet banking is temporarily down.
-You may not have funds available in other bank accounts, and adding demat account details at the last moment can be time-consuming.
+Many investors look at the subscription levels in the high-net-worth individual (HNI) and qualified institutional buyer (QIB) categories before placing their bids on the final day.
+While this can offer valuable insights into how the IPO is viewed by these knowledgeable investors, it can also lead to complications if your bank’s Internet banking is temporarily unavailable.
+You might not have funds in other bank accounts, and entering demat account details at the last minute can be a time-consuming process.

 Although there is the option of filling out physical forms, it is not an effective solution when time is running out.
 Several banks stop accepting applications after 4 PM on the last day.